-The forming of a dynamic innovation ecosystem to create an Open Innovation model through a collaborative approach with top-tier partners and multidisciplinary teams and product quality.
-(X-Teams).
+The forming of a dynamic innovation ecosystem to create an Open Innovation model through a collaborative approach with top-tier partners and multidisciplinary teams (X-Teams).
+Building a portfolio of high impact project, projects aiming at in and product quality.